-- (i) a request for allocation of qualified tax exempt obligation pursuant to Section 148(f)(4)(C)(iv) of the Internal Revenue Code stating the principal amount of said qualified tax exempt obligation, and the calendar year the transaction will be accomplished; and - (ii) Any and all documentation requested by the governing body, the City Administrator, or the City Attorney pertaining to said transaction.
+- (i) a request for allocation of qualified tax exempt obligation pursuant to Section 148(f)(4)(C)(iv)of the Internal Revenue Code stating the principal amount of said qualified tax exempt obligation, and the calendar year the transaction will be accomplished; and - (ii) Any and all documentation requested by the governing body, the City Administrator, or the City Attorney pertaining to said transaction.

-The CRA will incur no qualified tax exempt obligations without first obtaining the approval of the Hastings City Council, and the City's allocation of the obligation pursuant to Section 148(fX4)(C)(iv) of the Internal Revenue Code.
+The CRA will incur no qualified tax exempt obligations without first obtaining the approval of the Hastings City Council, and the City's allocation of the obligation pursuant to Section 148(f)(4)(C)(iv) of the Internal Revenue Code.

-- b) The CRA will not enter into any transaction or group of transactions with respect to a redevelopment project, totaling \$50,000.00 in the aggregate, or more, without first obtaining the approval of the Hastings City Council.
-For the purposes of this subparagraph, the term "transaction" shall mean any purchase, sale or lease of real or personal property by the CRA; any grant, loan or other means of financing provided by the CRA to a public or private party; or expenditure of any CRA funds for improvements to be made upon any property owned by the City. - 5.
+- b) The CRA will not enter into any transaction or group of transactions with respect to a redevelopment project, totaling \$125,000.00 in the aggregate, or more, without first obtaining the approval of the Hastings City Council.
+For the purposes of this subparagraph, the term "transaction" shall mean any purchase, sale or lease of real or personal property by the CRA; any grant, loan or other means of financing provided by the CRA to a public or private party; or expenditure of any CRA funds for improvements to be made upon any property owned by the City; provided, the limitations of this subsection (b) shall apply only to transactions to the extent they are funded by revenues derived by the CRA's certification of a tax levy pursuant to Neb.
+Rev. Stat. § 18-2107(11). - 5.
 In order to expedite the City's consideration of any requests made pursuant to paragraph 4 above, all staff reviews and City Council meetings shall be conducted as soon as its practical, and the City Council will call special meetings where appropriate.